cfshi/coronavirus/meeting_notes.md

 - To collect data from public transportation bureau (subway, buses in Taipei, Toronto), a good index and easier to collect ( I hope).
 Hotels and restaurants data.
 We can compare 2018-9 vs. 19-20 vs. 20-21 during selected months.

+- to use the term "evidence based knowledge" to  science forum?

 - Cites for background section